Luigi Chinetti: Biography

 Chinetti was born in Jerago con Orago, a little north of Milan.
 The son of a gunsmith, he apprenticed in his father's workshop where he earned a lathe operator's certificate at age 12 and qualified as a mechanic at age 14.
 In 1917, at age 16, he went to work for Alfa Romeo as a mechanic, where he met another young hire named Enzo Ferrari.
 The rise to power of Benito Mussolini's National Fascist Party in his native country prompted a move to Paris where he worked for Alfa Romeo as a salesman.

-He also began to race sports cars as a driver, earning a reputation in endurance events, the 24 Hours of Le Mans in particular.
+Chinetti also began to race sports cars as a driver, earning a reputation in endurance events, the 24 Hours of Le Mans in particular.
 Driving cars from Alfa Romeo, Talbot, and Ferrari, Chinetti competed in every Le Mans race held between 1932 and 1953.
 He entered a car in the 1954 race, but as sponsor rather than driver.

 Following the outbreak of World War II in Europe, Chinetti went to the United States of America.
 He traveled as part of the Lucy O'Reilly Schell Écurie Bleue team, that also included driver René Dreyfus, for an appearance at the 1940 Indianapolis 500.
 Chinetti remained in New York, getting approval to work at Pratt and Whitney and then supporting the Allied war effort at J. S. Inskip, working on Rolls-Royce engines in the same shop as Italian master mechanic Alfred Momo.
 Chinetti applied for American citizenship in 1947, and took the oath of allegiance on 6 March 1950.
 His naturalization was sponsored by Zora Arkus-Duntov.